Matric Rewrite Centres | Everything You Need to Know

 Success RateThis could be lower due to the larger class sizeHigher due to additional support and a structured classroom environment.It is dependent on the individual’s commitment to learning and submitting assessments.

-What is the Cost of Enrolling in a Matric Rewrite Centre?
+What is the Cost Of Enrolling in a Matric Rewrite Centre?

-Matric rewrite centres operate similarly to schools.
+A matric rewrite centre operates similarly to schools.
 Therefore, they have operating costs.
-They must also pay their teachers and overhead costs such as electricity etc. Private and online matric rewrite centres charge a registration fee plus subject-wise fees.
-So, students pay more when they register for more courses to rewrite.
+They must also pay their teachers and overhead costs such as electricity, etc. Private and online centres charge a registration fee plus subject-wise fees.
+So, students pay more when they register for more subjects to rewrite.
+Fees can range from R350 to R1500 per subject, depending on the centre’s location.
+Students also need to pay a registration fee, exam fees, ID fees, etc.

 On the other hand, government centres do not charge fees and are overseen by the DBE.
 These centres help provide classes in rural and semi-rural areas where private rewrite centres might not operate.
-They are also
+Students can write a maximum of four subjects when they attempt the matric rewrite.
+Additionally, they must rewrite the subjects they attempted during their first attempt.

 How to Choose the Right Matric Rewrite Centre?